RSV 101: What Every NICU Parent Needs to Know

 How Early Was Your Preemie?

-If your baby was born at 28 weeks or earlier…Your baby may not have received all the virus-fighting substances, called antibodies, from mom.
-Also, babies born at 28 weeks may have small, underdeveloped, and narrow airways for breathing.
-This puts them at high risk for severe RSV disease.
+If your baby was born at 28 weeks or earlier they might not have received all the virus-fighting substances, called antibodies, from mom.
+Also, babies born at 28 weeks may have small, underdeveloped, and narrow airways for breathing thus placing them at high risk for severe RSV disease.

-If your baby was born at 29-31 weeks…A bad lung infection can cause clogged airways and serious breathing problems that might lead to hospitalization.
+If your baby was born at 29-31 weeks, a critical lung infection could cause clogged airways and dangerous breathing problems that might lead to hospitalization.

-If your baby was born at 32-35 weeks…and is 6 months or younger at the start of RSV season, he or she is considered to be at high risk for severe RSV disease.
+If your baby was born at 32-35 weeks and is six months or younger at the start of RSV season, he or she is considered to be at high risk for severe RSV disease.

 An RSV infection usually causes moderate-to-severe cold symptoms in the upper and/or lower respiratory tract.
 In young infants, the symptoms may be less obvious.
 According to the American Lung Association, “In very young infants, the only symptoms may be irritability, decreased activity, and breathing difficulties.”